nic-donaldson/not-terrible-maths/README.md

 * Prettify the client
 * Define a protocol for messages
 * Start messing around with image transfer/canvas trickery
+* Set mathjax to only render new messages
 * Add description of project to readme!